vectordotdev/vector/website/guides/integrate/sources/socket/pulsar.md

 having your logs pipeline fall on it's face during an outage, or even worse, disrupt more important services!

 Fear not!
-In this guide we'll show you how to send send logs from a TCP, UDP, or UDS socket to Apache Pulsar and build a logs pipeline that will be the backbone of your observability strategy.
+In this guide we'll show you how to send send logs from [a TCP, UDP, or UDS socket][urls.socket] to [Apache Pulsar][urls.pulsar] and build a logs pipeline that will be the backbone of your observability strategy.